 Find a range of women's health pharmacy services, delivered by local providers at a time that suits you

-Following the menopause women's bodies may change in several ways:
+Following the menopausal transition, women's body may change in several ways:

-- Skin and hair.
 You tend to lose some skin protein (collagen) after the menopause.
 This can make your skin drier, thinner and more likely to itch.
+See our feature on How to manage skin problems at menopause.

-- Genital area.
 Lack of oestrogen tends to cause the tissues in and around your vagina to become thinner and drier.
 Learn more about vaginal dryness (atrophic vaginitis).
-These changes can take months or years to develop:
+These changes can develop months or years after menopause:

 - Your vagina may shrink a little and expand less easily during sex.
 You may experience some pain when you have sex.